 WordPress is an easy target for hackers because of weak passwords and plugin vulnerabilities.

 Most beginners don’t know how to secure their websites and majority of them don’t even think about securing their WordPress websites.
 If you are one among them, you are in danger.

-Recently some of the links from search engine results of BloggersPassion got stolen from hackers.
+Some time ago, some of the links from search engine results of BloggersPassion got stolen from hackers.
 Backdoor malicious script was injected in some of my blog files to steal backlinks.
 It was so painful for us not just because it costed a lot of money but it eventually dropped the blog sales.

 Only until the security attack was happened on BloggersPassion, we started taking more precautions to secure WordPress sites.

 If you are also one among those people who had never bothered about securing WordPress sites, stop wasting time and go secure your WordPress sites as soon as possible.
 Otherwise, even your blog links might also get stolen by hackers.